see dilation and curettage.

 surgery to divide, separate, or remove tissues.
 See also axillary dissection.

 cancer that has spread far from its original location or primary site to distant organs or lymph nodes.
 Sometimes called distant metastases.
 Compare to localized cancer.
 See also primary site, metastasis.

-small pouches that form at weak points in the colon wall, which can cause slight bleeding and positive results on fecal occult blood tests (FOBTs) and fecal immunochemical tests (FITs).
+inflammation in small pouches that form at weak points in the colon wall, which can cause slight bleeding and positive results on fecal occult blood tests (FOBTs) and fecal immunochemical tests (FITs).
 See also colon, fecal occult blood tests, fecal immunochemical tests.

 see deoxyribonucleic acid.

 the process of correcting the genetic mistakes inside a cell that are sometimes made when it divides to make new cells.
 If the repair process does not go right, it can increase the chances of a person having some forms of cancer.
 See also deoxyribonucleic acid, mutation.

 a chemical messenger in the brain and nervous system.
 Dopamine is thought to affect mood, memory, attention and feelings of pleasure.
 It also has a number of other effects in the body.